Another Side of Bob Dylan: Writing

 One account of Dylan's first experience with psychedelics places it in April 1964; producer Paul Rothchild told Bob Spitz that he was present when Dylan took his first hit of LSD.
 By February 1964, Dylan was already telling his friends that "Rimbaud's where it's at.
 That's the kind of stuff means something.
 That's the kind of writing I'm gonna do."
-A nineteenth-century French poet, Rimbaud once wrote to his mentor Georges Izambard that "the poet makes himself a seer by a long, prodigious and rational disordering of the senses … He reaches [for] the unknown and even if, crazed, he ends up by losing the understanding of his visions, at least he has seen them."
-(Dated May 1871) Dylan's early experimentation with hallucinogens has often been connected with the dramatic development his songwriting would soon take, but Dylan himself has denied any connection.
+A nineteenth-century French poet, Rimbaud once wrote to his mentor Georges Izambard in May 1871 that "the poet makes himself a seer by a long, prodigious and rational disordering of the senses ...
+He reaches [for] the unknown and even if, crazed, he ends up by losing the understanding of his visions, at least he has seen them."

-Dylan later left for Europe, completing a few performances in England before traveling to Paris where he was introduced to a German model, Christa Paffgen, who went by the name of Nico.
+Dylan later left for Europe, completing a few performances in England before traveling to Paris where he was introduced to a German model, Christa Päffgen, who went by the name of Nico.
 After treating Dylan to a meal at her flat, Nico accompanied Dylan across Europe, a trip that passed through Germany before ending in Vouliagmeni, a small village outside of Athens, Greece.
 Dylan stayed at Vouliagmeni for more than a week, finishing many of the songs that would appear on his fourth and upcoming album.
 Nine songs of these would be recorded upon his return to New York: "All I Really Want to Do", "Spanish Harlem Incident", "To Ramona", "I Shall Be Free No. 10", "Ballad in Plain D", "It Ain't Me, Babe", "Mama, You Been on My Mind", "Denise Denise", and "Black Crow Blues".
 Dylan also completed another song called "I'll Keep It With Mine", which, according to Nico, was "about me and my little baby".
 Dylan gave the song to Nico, who would eventually record it for her own album, Chelsea Girl, released in 1967.